 iii) Holding Company: A company is known as the holding company of another company if it has control over another company.

 7. Trust: Trusts are governed by the Indian Trust Act, 1882.
-A trust is created when ownership of a property is transferred to someone for holding or managing it for benefit of another person(s).
-Trust may be public charitable trust or private trust (for benefit of private individuals).
-Trusts managed by trustees.
+A trust is created when ownership of a property is transferred to someone for holding or managing it for the benefit of another person(s).
+A trust may be a public charitable trust or a private trust (for the benefit of private individuals).
+Trusts are managed by trustees.
 Loan can be granted if it is for the purpose of the trust.
-Trustee is authorised to borrow as per the trust deed.
+The trustee is authorised to borrow as per the trust deed.
 Original Trust Deed to be examined before financing.
 Certificate of Registration under Public Trust Act to be examined & copy to be kept on record.

 8. Clubs & Societies: Clubs & Societies are non-profit making organisation and represent a group of persons.
 These are normally incorporated under Cooperative Society Act.
 Clubs can be registered under Society Act 1860, or Company Act 1956.
 These get the status of a legal entity only after their incorporation in their own name.
 These are governed by rules & regulations (bye laws).
 A certified true copy of the resolution.
 Cheques favouring society, club, association not to be collected in individual accounts of office bearers or employees.